st185229/deploy-article-cms-azure/README.md

 ![screenshot ](/example_images/storage_ep.png)

 1. Add functionality to the Sign In With Microsoft button.
     - This will require completing TODOs in `views.py` with the `msal` library, along with appropriate registration in Azure Active Directory.

-- [x] Updated view.py and config.py and tested the application locally with Azure active directory and database
+- [x] Updated view.py and config.py and tested the application locally with Azure active directory and database.
+Please refer [view.py](FlaskWebProject/views.py)

 1. Choose to use either a VM or App Service to deploy the FlaskWebProject to Azure.
 Complete the analysis template in `WRITEUP.md` (or include in the README) to compare the two options, as well as detail your reasoning behind choosing one or the other.
 Once you have made your choice, go through with deployment.